 Decluttering each area of the house is important, but if you have decided to embrace minimalism, it takes more than just dropping bags of donations off at the local charity.

-Embracing minimalism begins when you change your focus, your thought process and what you view as priority in your life.
+Embracing minimalism begins when you change your focus, your thought process and what you view as a priority in your life.

 Decluttering can temporarily alleviate stress, but changing your focus and lifestyle is what will carry you through to living a simplified and more meaningful life.